jclehner/nmrpflash/README.md

 ```

 Once you've determined the interface to use, we can flash the image.
 Firmware
 images can usually be downloaded directly from Netgear.
-For details on how to
-do this, see [here](#obtaining-firmware-images).
-Power on your device immediately
+Power on your device
-after starting `nmrpflash`.
+immediately after starting `nmrpflash`.

 ```
 # nmrpflash -i eth0 -f EX2700-V1.0.1.8.img